binnur/developers_handbook/git_intro/git_fundamentals.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
 Looking at the git status, I can tell:
-* I am on 'gitintro' branch
+* I am on the 'gitintro' branch
-* My branch is ahead by 1 commit, meaning other developers following my fork on binnur/gitintro would not get my local updated
+* My branch is ahead of its remote by 1 commit, meaning other developers following my fork on binnur/gitintro can not see my most recent change
-* I have several untracked files and I need to use _git add_ to track, i.e. add them to the repo
+* I have several untracked files and I need to use _git add_ to add them to the repo

 ## git pull vs git fetch && git merge
-_git pull_ vs _git fetch && _git merge_ has a similar outcome with different
+_git pull_ vs _git fetch && git merge_ has a similar outcome with different
 intents.

 _git pull_ pulls the changes from the remote and magically applies them to your